emerson-figueira/emerson-figueira/README.md

 ### Hi there 👋

+My name is Emerson Figueira.
+I hope you enjoy it.
 <!--
 **emerson-figueira/emerson-figueira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.